rzmay/Kill-The-Messenger/README.md

-# Kill the Messenger
+# Kill The Messenger
 ## About
-Kill the Messenger is a customizable iMessage spammer meant to help you get your message across.
-Whether it be getting someone to do their work, asking someone an important question, or just annoying all your friends, Kill the Messenger is here for you.
+Kill The Messenger is a customizable iMessage spammer meant to help you get your message across.
+Whether it be getting someone to do their work, asking someone an important question, or just annoying all your friends, Kill The Messenger is here for you.
 ## Dependencies
 The following dependencies are all built into recent Apple computers.
 - AppleScript